 Go solar group schedules all the necessary inspections.
 We work with the customer to make sure it will fit into their schedule.

 Who’s responsible for post-installation roof repair?

 The solar company should cover damages caused during the installation process.
-Customers should make sure they use an installer with an insurance policy for its work.
+Customers should make sure they use an installer with an insurance policy for their work.

 Who’s responsible for the removal and reinstallation of the system when your roof needs replaced or repaired?